 Camp counseling is one of the best (if not the best) jobs in the world.
 There is no better way to spend a summer.
 You will have the opportunity to make a real difference in a child’s life.
 The campers in your cabin will remember you and their experiences at camp for years to come.

 Camp counseling is not for everyone, however.
 It can be a 24-hour, 6 day per week job.
-You must have a genuine concern for and interest in children.
+You must have a genuine concern for and interest in children as well as their health and safety.
 They are the reason Kingsley Pines Camp exists.
 If you can’t stand your nieces and nephews, the kid next door, or baby-sitting for the twins down the street, then camp counseling is not for you.

 Counselors must have the ability to work long hours, that are both physically and emotionally challenging.
 Freedom is limited.
 Counselors are “on-duty” unless they are on time off.
 Our days are long, and we demand a great deal from our staff.
 You will live in a one-room cabin with 3-10 campers, so privacy and “personal space” is almost non-existent.